Begin Again (Norah Jones album): Background and recording

 Jones said of the album that she wanted to record different things, in particular songs that were "quick and fun and easy and low-pressure", including collaborations with musicians that took no more than three days in the studio.
 She did not want to plan ahead aside from voice memo ideas, but to "create in the moment".

 Critical reception

 Begin Again has a score of 70 out of 100 from Metacritic based on 5 reviews.
-On the music blog Idolator Mike Wass calls the musicians involved in the album and the final outcome "eclectic", concluding that "the resulting songs are some of the most inventive of her career."
+On the music blog Idolator Mike Wass calls the musicians involved in the album and the outcome "eclectic", concluding that "the resulting songs are some of the most inventive of her career."
 Gabriel Fine wrote in his album review for Consequence of Sound that "there is something thrillingly free about the songs on Begin Again.
 They resist simple categorization and are experimental in the sense that they embody an unabashed confluence of Jones’ many musical inspirations", and sees that "much of the propulsion on the record comes from Jones’ personnel, who she manages to brilliantly highlight without losing her creative reigns."